fabgrid/docs/src/i2dc/index.md

 Besides all that, we need a small voltage regulator in order to power our microcontroller and opamp.
 This way we can use the board as a "programmable" step-down converter, where we set the parameters once (it should store them in EEPROM), and then operate it without any external control input.

-#### How much current?
+#### But which one?

-- The attiny itself takes less than 10mA when operating at 5V (8MHz)
+- The attiny itself takes less than *10mA* when operating at 5V (8MHz).
-- The INA169 says "Input current into any pin 10 mA MAX".
-Let's take it for that
+- The INA169 says "Input current into any pin *10mA* MAX".
+Let's take it for that!
-- Our swiching pin will
+- Our swiching pin will be connected to ground via the 1k gate pull-down.
+That's another *5mA* at 5V.
+- More current will be drawn when the I²C bus is active

+Those should be about the main consumers.
+So if we choose a *100-150mA* linear regulator, we should be quite on the safe side.
+Our max Vin is 36V.
+Burning 100mA at 31V causes 3.1W of global warming.
+Out min Vin is 6V so the maximum allowed dropout is 1V.
+That's the specs.
+Yeah, and don't forget to add some capacitance.

+And the winner is: [MIC5233-5.0YM5-TR](http://datasheet.octopart.com/MIC5233-5.0YM5-TR-Microchip-datasheet-8332515.pdf) – I chose by package size because it'll run on the lower end of its specs and therefore we can trade off worse cooling for smaller footprint.
+Unfortunately, it's got an "enable" pin and the datasheed doesn't mention an internal pull-up, so we'll have to add an external one to be sure it's on by default.

-## Further Lecture
+### Further Lecture

 - [https://en.wikipedia.org/wiki/Buck_converter](https://en.wikipedia.org/wiki/Buck_converter)
 - [https://www.allaboutcircuits.com/textbook/alternating-current/chpt-8/low-pass-filters/](https://www.allaboutcircuits.com/textbook/alternating-current/chpt-8/low-pass-filters/)